-10. Know Their Story
+10. Editorial Portraiture: Getting to Know Their Story

 Editorial photography as used in newspapers and magazines supports a written article.
 Often articles can be about individuals and some interesting aspects of their lives.
 Their work, hobbies, achievements.
 The editorial portrait must visually support the story.

 Photographing a soccer goal keeper in his team jersey and gloves holding a ball might make a handsome portrait.
-This will be inappropriate if the story about the goal keeper is concerning a dispute they have with a neighbour.
+This will be inappropriate if the story about the goal keeper is concerning a dispute they have with a neighbor.

 When you are making an editorial portrait you must know the story.
 You must make sure your portrait is relevant.